brandonpittman/brandonpittman/README.md

 web (developer/designer/director).
 I've worn a lot of hats here.

 I'm married to a wonderful woman and have a 6 month old son.
-I train Brazilian jiu-jitsu a couple times a week.
-I read a lot of philosophy and history in my free time.
+I train Brazilian jiu-jitsu and I'm a traditional Stoic.

 ## Things I've Made